Polychora

 As shown by the construction of the Rhombic dodecahedron from Cubes, similar constructions can be made in any dimensional space.
 The difference in 4 dimensions is that Tesseracts are, as mentioned above, radially equilateral.
 Therefore, the Cubic pyramids and their Square pyramid "sides" used in the previous steps are also equilateral, a necessary pre-condition for building Octahedra.

-To the 16 vertices of Tesseract B, all 1 edge length from the centre, 8 new ones were added: the apices of the Cubic pyramids, which lie "above" each Cubic cell of B, also 1 edge length from its centre (see Fig. 17b, where Tesseract B appears in cell-first projection, in blue).
+To the 16 vertices of Tesseract B, all ℓ from the centre, 8 new ones were added: the apices of the Cubic pyramids, which lie "above" each Cubic cell of B, also ℓ from its centre (see Fig. 5.5b, where Tesseract B appears in cell-first projection, in blue).
 Thus, the 24-cell is, like the Tesseract, radially equilateral.

-Fig. 17b: The vertex-first projection of the 24-cell, known as its "pyritohedric" projection.
-This is the dual of the projection in Fig. 17a.
+Fig. 5.5b: The vertex-first projection of the 24-cell, known as its "pyritohedric" projection.
+This is the dual of the projection in Fig. 5.5a.
 The two superposed central vertices appear ``above'' two superposed undistorted Cubic edge sections, in blue.
 The outermost vertices appear above Cubes flattened by the projection.

-Since each of the 8 pyramidal apices hangs over a cell of Tesseract B, they have the vertex arrangement of the dual of the Tesseract, the 16-cell.
+Since each of the 8 new pyramidal apices (touched only by yellow struts in Fig. 5.5b) hangs over a cell of Tesseract B, they have the vertex arrangement of the dual of the Tesseract, the 16-cell.
 Thus, the 24-cell has the vertices of a dual compound, the Tesseract and the 16-cell.
 Furthermore, as we've seen above, we can divide the vertices of any Tesseract into those of another two 16-cells, therefore the vertices of the 24-cell can be decomposed into three sets of vertices of the 16-cell.
-As we will see, a set of three 16-cells with the vertices of the 24-cell is a regular polychoron compound (see Figs. 29a, b and c).
+As we will see, a set of three 16-cells with the vertices of the 24-cell is a regular polychoron compound (see Figs. 7.2a, b and c).

 The dual of the latter honeycomb must also be regular; it is in fact the 16-cell honeycomb mentioned above!
 The reason for this is simple: if we start with two dual Tesseractic honeycombs A and B, then the alternate removal of half of all Tesseracts in A (to make 24-cells) will cause the alternate removal of half of all vertices in B. The addition of vertices in A (at the centres of alternating sets of Tesseracts) marks the centres of "new" 16-cells in B. B thus becomes the 16-cell honeycomb mentioned above.

-Thus, the existence of the 24-cell (which is only possible because the Tesseract is radially equilateral) is the reason why 4-D space is, together with the 2-D Euclidean space, the only n-dimensional Euclidean space with three regular honeycombs; all others have only their respective Hypercubic honeycombs!
+Thus, the fact that the Tesseract is radially equilateral leads to the existence of the of the 24-cell and is the ultimate reason why 4-D space is, together with the 2-D Euclidean space, the only n-dimensional Euclidean space with three regular honeycombs.
+All others have only their respective Hypercubic honeycombs!

 These unique honeycombs have an interesting property demonstrated only recently: if we replace the 24-cells of the 24-cell honeycomb (or the vertices of the 16-cell honeycomb) with concentric 3-spheres, the resulting arrangement is the densest possible regular sphere packing in 4 dimensions, where each sphere kisses 24 others.